Fat: Saturated vs. unsaturated fats

 A 2004 review concluded that "no lower safe limit of specific saturated fatty acid intakes has been identified" and recommended that the influence of varying saturated fatty acid intakes against a background of different individual lifestyles and genetic backgrounds should be the focus in future studies.

 This advice is often oversimplified by labeling the two kinds of fats as bad fats and good fats, respectively.
 However, since the fats and oils in most natural and traditionally processed foods contain both unsaturated and saturated fatty acids, the complete exclusion of saturated fat is unrealistic and possibly unwise.
 For instance, some foods rich in saturated fat, such as coconut and palm oil, are an important source of cheap dietary calories for a large fraction of the population in developing countries.

 Concerns were also expressed at a 2010 conference of the American Dietetic Association that a blanket recommendation to avoid saturated fats could drive people to also reduce the amount of polyunsaturated fats, which may have health benefits, and/or replace fats by refined carbohydrates — which carry a high risk of obesity and heart disease.

-For these reasons, the U.S. Food and Drug Administration, for example, recommends to consume at least 10% (7% for high-risk groups) of calories from saturated fat, with an average of 30% (or less) of total calories from all fat.
+For these reasons, the U.S. Food and Drug Administration, for example, recommends to consume less than 10% (7% for high-risk groups) of calories from saturated fat, with 15-30% of total calories from all fat.
 A general 7% limit was recommended also by the American Heart Association (AHA) in 2006.

 The WHO/FAO report also recommended replacing fats so as to reduce the content of myristic and palmitic acids, specifically.

 The so-called Mediterranean diet, prevalent in many countries in the Mediterranean Sea area, includes more total fat than the diet of Northern European countries, but most of it is in the form of unsaturated fatty acids (specifically, monounsaturated and omega-3) from olive oil and fish, vegetables, and certain meats like lamb, while consumption of saturated fat is minimal in comparison.

 A 2017 review found evidence that a Mediterranean-style diet could reduce the risk of cardiovascular diseases, overall cancer incidence, neurodegenerative diseases, diabetes, and mortality rate.
 A 2018 review showed that a Mediterranean-like diet may improve overall health status, such as reduced risk of non-communicable diseases.
 It also may reduce the social and economic costs of diet-related illnesses.

 A small number of contemporary reviews have challenged this negative view of saturated fats.
 For example, an evaluation of evidence from 1966 to 1973 of the observed health impact of replacing dietary saturated fat with linoleic acid found that it increased rates of death from all causes, coronary heart disease, and cardiovascular disease.
 These studies have been disputed by many scientists, and the consensus in the medical community is that saturated fat and cardiovascular disease are closely related.
 Still, these discordant studies fueled debate over the merits of substituting polyunsaturated fats for saturated fats.